Civil Infractions & Criminal Offenses

 The process of driver’s license restoration is necessary to regain the right to drive.
 Even without a conviction, the Secretary of State’s Driver Assessment Division has the authority to reexamine a driver when, for example, a driver has accumulated too many points or is involved in certain types of accidents.
 Such hearings include an on-the-road performance test and may result in a restriction, suspension, or revocation of driving privileges.

-Contact Hills Law to Restore your Driving Priveledges
+Contact Hills Law to Restore your Driving Privileges

-Hills At Law, P.C. provides driver’s license restoration services throughout Michigan, with a particular focus in eight counties in southwest Michigan.
+Hills At Law, P.C. provides driver’s license restoration services throughout Michigan, with a particular focus in nine counties in Southwest Michigan.
 We also help people in other states when it is the Michigan Secretary of State that is holding up driving privileges in another state.